skdeshpande91/flexBART/examples/network_linked_regression.md

 network_linked_regression
 ================
-2024-03-31
+2025-05-08

 ## Overview

-In this example, we show how to use `flexBART::network_BART` for network-linked regression.
+In this example, we show how to use `flexBART::flexBART` for network-linked regression.
 At each vertex $v$ of a given network
 $\mathcal{G},$ we observe $n_{v}$ covariate-response pairs
 $(\boldsymbol{x}_{vt}, y_{vt})$ of a $p$-dimensional covariate vector